Student Wellness: Integrated Student Support Program

 Mental health struggles among youth are now at a historic high.
 The Rainier Foothills Wellness Foundation has made a bold commitment to provide our local students with much needed mental health support.
 With great thanks to the City of Enumclaw, the City of Black Diamond, Mutual of Enumclaw, and generous community donors, we will provide local middle and high school students two full-time, in-school licensed mental health counselors for the 2021-22 school year.
 We are so grateful for theses funding partners who have teamed up to care for our students.

 BIG BROTHERS, BIG SISTERS COMMUNITY MENTOR PROGRAM

 We have partnered with Big Brothers, Big Sisters of Puget Sound to launch a volunteer community mentor program for youth in the Enumclaw Plateau region.
 Their mission is to create and support one-on-one mentoring relationships that ignite the power and promise in youth.
 Community volunteer mentors are carefully matched with children based on mutual interests after a thorough interview process, setting up each match for long term success.
 Youth ages 5-19 can enroll in the program through the website.
-Due to COVID-19, the program is currently 100% virtual, with the hopes to return to in-person mentorship soon.
-Please contact Greta Huntley at email@example.com if you are interested in volunteering as a mentor or have questions.
+Interested in becoming a volunteer mentor?
+Please complete the form below.
+You may also reach out to Greta Huntley, our mentorship coordinator, at email@example.com.